 Should you wish to withdraw your enrolment, you must inform your trainer or other RTO representative in writing via an email; the trainer will then prepare a variation form.
 Should you request a refund, the Refund Policy will apply.

-3.2.3.3 Assessing and Recording Learner Requests to Defer
+c) Assessing and Recording Learner Requests to Defer

-The Regional Managers are responsible for approving learner-initiated deferrals and withdrawals.
+The Training Managers are responsible for approving learner-initiated deferrals and withdrawals.
 In rare cases, the Head of Training and Learning has absolute discretion in these matters.

 In assessing the request, the Manager will consider: